altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 ~But she saw Sonny push her hands and wave the net deeply inside him~ *She turned away*
 ~The fish-man was showing his watch to Alacira~
-*The fish-man kneeled down next to Gerald, settling in* "SM::Count is down to 2."
+~He had is head turned to the side - so that one of his eyes, was looking at the captain~ 'M::God how awful to not be able to look straight forward' *The fish-man kneeled down next to Gerald, settling in* "SM::Count is down to 2."
 *Gerald picked up the radio at his side and replied* "G::I have Sonny and Wilbert here."
 "SM::Count's at zero"
+"AL::right then, gerald?"
-*Gerald pulled down on a lever, and pushed a button* *Outside the ship shook*
+~Gerald looked outside at the tower in the center of the ship, and sighed~ *Gerald pulled down on a lever, and pushed a button* *Outside the ship shook*
-*With a horrible metal's cry of cracking - the tower shaped like a wing broke off* *It was ripped into the void by some turbulence*
+~With a horrible metal's cry of shearing - the tower shaped like a wing broke off~ ~The tower floated away lazily until it touched the barrier against the void~ *It was ripped into the void by some turbulence*
 ~It turned to dust - and then to nothing as it passed the outer shield of the ship~ *Gerald nodded*